rguiscard/fossil-scm-in-zig/README.md

 ### build.zig ###

 `build.zig` is at heart of zig build system.
 It declares the building process similar to Makefile.
 One thing to note is that it declares the relationship of building process, but does not actually build it.
-Therefore, the output declared in build.zig cannot be used in `build.zig`.
+Therefore, the output declared in `build.zig` cannot be used in `build.zig`.
 Any output from `build.zig` can be accessed after `zig build` is finished.
-The second thing to notice is `zig build` is a shortcut to `zig build install`.
+The second thing to note is `zig build` is a shortcut to `zig build install`.
 And `install` in zig means installation to `./zig-out` subdirectory, not the system directory. `make install` usually installs into system directory.
 So it is fairly common to see the use of `zig build install` (or `zig build`) in development stage.
 It does not mean to install into `/usr/local/bin` or so, but just to `./zig-out/bin`.
 This may become important when we need to know where compiled or processed files are.

 Details about the Zig build system will not be explained here, just to show a working version.
 Some good articles can be found by searching online.
 Zig is still under active development and API is changing.
 Document a few years old may not apply now.
 I will try to keep this one updated.
 Now, it targets Zig `0.11.0`.